mstevetodd/EngineDriver_Home/docs/about/index.rst

 * Who among the available people is interested enough to do the work
 * Are there enough people likely to use it to make it worth the effort

 At the moment there are only a few of us doing any work on |ed|, so things happen when they happen.
+We prioritise bug fixes, but we also try to add new features when we can.

 See the :doc:`/contact/index` page if you are having problems or wish to make a suggestion.